tranclix/XJS/README.md

 # XJS
 **XJS** is a small JavaScript library (sort of) which contains a collection of small methods to speed up your code writing, especially focusing on dealing with `localStorage`, `sessionStorage` and date / time.
+It has **no dependencies**.

 # WHY
-To speed up and simplify your code writing.
+To speed up and simplify your code writing, especially if your project makes a heavy use of `localStorage`.
 Isn't it just so much more convenient and faster to type `x.ls` than `localStorage.setItem`?
 Or to simply type `x.gt()` than `(new Date).getTime()`?
 Or `x.cl(var)` than `console.log(var)`?
 Once you get used to it, all of it becomes indispensable part of your projects.
 The purpose and aim of making this library was to make repetitive or frequently used code blocks much easier and faster to type.
 That is why the name 'X', because this letter is easily accessible.

 # TIPS
 * **DO NOT** use the variable name `x` anywhere else in your code, even inside loops.
 This might not be necessary, but it is always better to be safe than be sorry.